 2. In the case of server-based electronic systems where cards or other instruments are also issued, but they serve only the identification of the account and do not store electronic money, only the tables related to server-based electronic money system shall be reported.

-3. Requirements related to the reporting of cross-border services by non-resident reporting entities:
+3. Requirements related to reporting the rendering of cross-border services by non-resident reporting entities:

 Data (number of accounts, turnover, abuse) shall be reported in respect of all electronic money accounts, the holder of which is resident in Hungary.